jupyter-server/jupyter_server/docs/source/developers/extensions.rst

             # Change the jinja templating environment

 The ``ExtensionApp`` uses the following methods and properties to connect your extension to the Jupyter server.
-You do no need to define a ``_load_jupyter_server_extension`` function for these apps.
+You do not need to define a ``_load_jupyter_server_extension`` function for these apps.
 Instead, overwrite the pieces below to add your custom settings, handlers and templates:

 Methods